 Out of the four Monopoly railroads, the only one which wasn’t a real railroad is Short Line.
 The original Monopoly game board was designed around Atlantic City, New Jersey which featured all of the railroads except for Short Line, which is fictional.

-In the UK version of Monopoly, the railroads are known as railway stations and they are all named after real stations in London.
+On Monopoly boards in the UK, the railroads are known as railway stations and they are all named after real train stations in London.
 Their names are Kings Cross Station, Marylebone Station, Fenchurch St Station, and Liverpool St Station.

 How do you pronounce Reading Railroad?